October 9, 2018

 - What steps schools should take regarding the use of technology in classrooms, such as the use of cell phones; and

 - What elements would participants like to see included in the Ministry of Education Parents’ Bill of Rights.

-For up-to-date information on all of the ways people can participate, please visit the link below.
 We look forward to your participation in this consultation process.